aiidateam/aiida-website/docs/news/posts/2025-02-21-how-to-debug-aiida-daemon.md

 ## The Issue

 Imagine there's a bug occurring in AiiDA when you try to kill a process using `verdi process kill`.
-For instance, the daemon might appear to hang without any activity —something we noticed as a side issue while writing tests for [this PR](https://github.com/aiidateam/aiida-core/pull/6575).
+For instance, the daemon might appear to hang without any activity—something we noticed as a side issue while writing tests for [this PR](https://github.com/aiidateam/aiida-core/pull/6575).
 Naturally, you start debugging the easiest way possible: writing a dummy process (probably just a `sleep` command with a lot of seconds), running it, and killing it over and over.
 Each time, you gather clues and adjust your breakpoints accordingly, probably focusing on the module responsible for handling `verdi process kill`.

-But wait—everything seems to work fine!
+But wait— everything seems to work fine!
 No bug, no errors.
 The bug only rears its head when you **submit** the process to the daemon.
 Uh-oh.
 That's when you realize you have a problem: all those carefully placed breakpoints?
 Completely unreachable.